By Dale S. Laszig

 O. B. Rawls IV, chief commercial officer, payment processing at Paysafe, said the research revealed that brick-and-mortar retailers aspire to truly innovate at the intersection of payments and the in-store experience.
 In response, Paysafe's sales discovery process has evolved from price and service discussions to needs assessment and solution selling, he noted.
 Direct and indirect sales representatives have been centering conversations with merchants about security, data protection, business management tools and POS solutions.

 "The end goal is to help our customers implement solutions that enable them to better their business," Rawls said.
-"By consulting with the customer, we are able to provide them with solutions that meet their needs and are reliable and
+"By consulting with the customer, we are able to provide them with solutions that meet their needs and are reliable and easy to use."

 Rawls also mentioned that MLSs with good listening skills can get to the heart of customer pain points and offer targeted solutions to help them achieve business goals.
 When you understand their type of business, wants and needs and how they're managing certain functions, you can provide merchants with multiple options to consider, he stated.